xquery-mode/oook-selector/README.md

 ### Complete list of available selector methods:

 - general methods:
-  - C-c m ? - Selector help buffer
+  - `C-c m ?` - Selector help buffer
-  - C-c m q - Quit / abort
+  - `C-c m q` - Quit / abort
 - simple xquery evaluation:
-  - C-c m x - Evaluate an xquery from minibuffer
+  - `C-c m x` - Evaluate an xquery from minibuffer
-  - C-c m X - Evaluate an xquery from minibuffer in the modules database
+  - `C-c m X` - Evaluate an xquery from minibuffer in the modules database
 - document management:
-  - C-c m l - List documents †
+  - `C-c m l` - List documents †
-  - C-c m L - List documents in the modules database †
+  - `C-c m L` - List documents in the modules database †
-  - C-c m s - Show document
+  - `C-c m s` - Show document
-  - C-c m S - Show document in the modules database
+  - `C-c m S` - Show document in the modules database
-  - C-c m t - Show this document at point
+  - `C-c m t` - Show this document at point
-  - C-c m T - Show this document at point in the modules database
+  - `C-c m T` - Show this document at point in the modules database
-  - C-c m u - Upload a document
+  - `C-c m u` - Upload a document
-  - C-c m U - Upload a document into the modules database
+  - `C-c m U` - Upload a document into the modules database
-  - C-c m d - Delete a document
+  - `C-c m d` - Delete a document
-  - C-c m D - Delete a document in the modules database
+  - `C-c m D` - Delete a document in the modules database
 - database selection:
-  - C-c m c - Choose/select database within current session/connection
+  - `C-c m c` - Choose/select database within current session/connection
-  - C-c m . - Select default database of the server
+  - `C-c m .` - Select default database of the server
-  - C-c m , - Select modules database of the server
+  - `C-c m ,` - Select modules database of the server
-  - C-c m - - Show which database is currently used
+  - `C-c m -` - Show which database is currently used
-  - C-c m / - Show which database is currently used
+  - `C-c m /` - Show which database is currently used
 - LW configuration service:
   (Just ignore this section you don't have such a service or don't know what it is.)
-  - C-c m g - Get connection settings for ML connection from LW configuration service
+  - `C-c m g` - Get connection settings for ML connection from LW configuration service
 - Cider convenience functions:
-  - C-c m j - (cider) Start an nREPL server for the current project and connect to it.
+  - `C-c m j` - (cider) Start an nREPL server for the current project and connect to it.
-  - C-c m r - (cider) Select the REPL buffer, when possible in an existing window.
+  - `C-c m r` - (cider) Select the REPL buffer, when possible in an existing window.
-  - C-c m R - (cider) Switch to the last Clojure buffer.
+  - `C-c m R` - (cider) Switch to the last Clojure buffer.

 † - Notes on the Document list
-* Press  u  to update the document list
+* Press  `u`  to update the document list
-* Press  <Return>  on a document's uri to show the document at point (This is the same as entering  C-c m t  outside of a Document list.)
+* Press  `<Return>`  on a document's uri to show the document at point (This is the same as entering  `C-c m t`  outside of a Document list.)
 * For paged output, set page limit with xdmp-set-page-limit.
   Use numerical prefix to switch to a different page.
-* Currently, it cannot list documents with an URL not beginning with a '/'.
+* Currently, it cannot list documents with an URL not beginning with a `/`.

 #### Note on upload and delete document methods